I Am A Columbia Nurse: Kenrick Cato '08 '14

 Annual Fund Committee Member

-Annual Fund committee members are an important part of Columbia Nursing's fundraising efforts and assist the Annual Fund chair with fundraising.
+Annual Fund committee members are an important part of Columbia Nursing's fundraising efforts and assist the Annual Fund vice president with fundraising.
 Committee members encourage classmates to support the Annual Fund and communicate with donors.

 Current Annual Fund Committee Members: